What is the exam diet?

 Just as a weight lifter needs a different diet from a long distance runner, teenagers sitting exams need a different diet from other children, according to natural health expert Michael van Straten.
 The correct exam diet can even, Michael says, make the difference between a pass or a fail, an A or a C grade.

-If your son or daughter is sitting exams, or has them coming up, it’s vital you make sure their brains get a constant supply of energy.
+If your son or daughter is sitting A Level or GCSE exams, or has them coming up, it’s vital you make sure their brains get a constant supply of energy.
 This is not a day-by-day diet plan but simple tips and things to look out for to help your child achieve the best possible marks!

 How does the exam diet work?